Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Analytical Apparatus

-To prove that the eigenvalues are simple, we observe that the coordinates $x_2, \dots, x_n$ of any eigenvector corresponding to $\lambda$ are completely determined by $x_1$ via \eqref{eq_main_rec_first}, \eqref{eq_main_rec} (or, alternatively, via \eqref{eq_main_rec_last}, \eqref{eq_main_rec}).
-Obviously, neither $x_1$ nor $x_n$ can be equal to zero, for otherwise $x$ would be the zero vector. \end{proof} The following theorem follows directly from Theorem~\ref{thm_main_rec} and Theorem~\ref{thm_sturm} in Section~\ref{sec_sturm}. \begin{thm} Suppose that $n>1$ is an integer, $0<f_1<f_2<\dots$ is an increasing sequence of positive real numbers, and the symmetric tridiagonal $n$ by $n$ matrix $A$ is that of Definition~\ref{def_running}.
-Suppose also that $1 \leq k \leq n$ is an integer, that $\lambda_k$ is the $k$th smallest eigenvalue of $A$, and that $x = (x_1,\dots,x_n) \in \Rc^n$ is an eigenvector corresponding to $\lambda_k$.
-Then,
+We observe that the coordinates $x_2, \dots, x_n$ are completely determined by $x_1$ and $\lambda$ via \eqref{eq_main_rec_first}, \eqref{eq_main_rec}, and hence the eigenvalue $\lambda$ is simple.
+Obviously, neither $x_1$ nor $x_n$ can be equal to zero, for otherwise $x$ would be the zero vector. \end{proof}